alanng10/class-lang/Info/Article/Word/a.md

 Word "place" has meaning that is replacement.

+Word "main" has meaning that is thread loop.

 Word "stream" has meaning that is serial.

 Word "read" has meaning that is got info from medium.